Demi-urge/menace_sandbox/README.md

 Some features such as anomaly detection and the `ErrorForecaster` make use of additional libraries. **pandas** and **PyTorch** are now installed by default, yet the modules still implement fallbacks so functionality remains intact even if those libraries are unavailable.
+The `TruthAdapter` tests rely on SciPy for Kolmogorov–Smirnov based drift detection and stub XGBoost to exercise model selection; both dependencies are optional and have lightweight fallbacks when absent.

 ### Cloud deployment